rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 - Go to :menuselection:`File --> Open File or Project..` and select :file:`cutter/src/CMakeList.txt`
 - Select kit and press :guilabel:`Configure Project`
-- Configuration step might fail due to rizin not being found, that's normal
+- Configuration step might fail due to Rizin not being found, that's normal
 - Click :guilabel:`Projects` button with wrench icon on the left side of the screen
 - Click :menuselection:`Add --> Boolean` in the CMake section
 - Enter ``CUTTER_USE_BUNDLED_RIZIN`` as a key name and change the value to ON.
 In earlier Qt Creator versions it is necessary to do this during the initial kit selection and configuration step.